anoma/nspec/docs/anomian.juvix.md

 > To understand how an engine runs, we need to acknowledge that engines operate
 > within an **context of execution** referred to as their **engine-environment**.
 > This environment, defined by the `EngineEnv` type, includes the engine's
-> internal state, its mailbox, and an address book of known engines it can
+> internal state, its mailboxes, and an address book of known engines it can
 > interact with, including itself.

 ```juvix